maxim-saplin/data_table_2/README.md

 ## Differences
 The differences/distrinctions from stock widgets:
-- Sticky headers (both widgets) and paginator (PabinatedDataTable2 only)
+- Sticky headers and paginator (when using `PabinatedDataTable2`)
 - Vertiacally scrollable main area (with data rows)
-- All columns are fixed width, table automatically stretches horizontaly, individual column width is determined as **(Width)/(Number of Columns)**
+- All columns are fixed width, table automatically stretches horizontaly, individual column's width is determined as **(Width)/(Number of Columns)**
-  - Should you want to adjust sizes of columns, you can replace  **DataColumn** definitions with **DataColumn2** (which is a decendant of DataColumn).
-The class provides **size** property which can be set to one of 3 relative sizes (S, M and L)
+  - Should you want to adjust sizes of columns, you can replace `DataColumn` definitions with `DataColumn2` (which is a decendant of DataColumn).
+The class provides `size` property which can be set to one of 3 relative sizes (S, M and L)
+  - WIdth ratios between Small and Medium, Large and Medium columns are defined by `smRatio` and `lmRatio` params
-  - You can limit the minimal width of the control and scroll it horizontaly if the viewport is narrow (by setting **minWidth** property) which is useful in portrait orientations with multiple columns
+  - You can limit the minimal width of the control and scroll it horizontaly if the viewport is narrow (by setting `minWidth` property) which is useful in portrait orientations with multiple columns
-  - You can add bottom margin (by setting **bottomMargin** property) to allow slight overscroll
+  - You can add bottom margin (by setting `bottomMargin` property) to allow slight overscroll
   - Fixed width columns are faster than default implementation of DataTable which does 2 passes to determine contents size and justify column widths
-- Data rows are wrapped with Flexible and SingleScrollView widgets to allow widget fill parent container and scroll
+- Data rows are wrapped with `Flexible` and `SingleScrollView` widgets to allow widget fill parent container and be scrollable
-  - Vertical scroller is exposed via table's **scrollController** property.
+  - Vertical scroller is exposed via table's `scrollController` property.
 See example 'DataTable2 - Scroll-up' which shows 'up' button when scrolling down and allows to jump to the top of the table
-- There's **DataRow2** alternative to stock **DataRow** which provide row level tap events (including right clicks)
+- There's `DataRow2` alternative to stock `DataRow` which provide row level tap events (including right clicks)
+- `empty` property which allows defining widget to be displayed when data source is empty
+- `border` allows draeing inner and outer vertical and horizontal border (e.g. outlining individual cells) - stock widgets only allow drawing horizontal row splitters

 ## Usage